somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-10-31-the-future-of-tiktok-marketing-combining-tools-and-techniques.md

 ### POST ONLY ###
 post:
   title: "The Future of TikTok Marketing: Combining Tools and Techniques"
-  excerpt: "Discover the future of TikTok marketing by combining innovative tools and techniques to boost your account's growth and engagement."
+  description: "Discover the future of TikTok marketing by combining innovative tools and techniques to boost your account's growth and engagement."
-  author: alex
+  author: christina-hill
   id: 1730451249
   tags: ["TikTok marketing","social media growth","engagement strategies","digital marketing tools"]
   categories: ["Digital Marketing","Social Media","TikTok Strategies"]